rweilbacher/MQTT.jl/README.md

 To use this library you need to follow at least these steps:
 1. Define an `on_msg` callback function.
 2. Create an instance of the `Client` struct and pass it your `on_msg` function.
+3. Create an instance of the `ConnectOpts` struct and set the broker URL.
-3. Call the connect method with your `Client` instance.
+4. Call the `connect` method with your `Client` instance.
-4. Exchange data with the broker through publish, subscribe and unsubscribe.
+5. Exchange data with the broker through publish, subscribe and unsubscribe.
-5. Disconnect from the broker.
+6. Disconnect from the broker.
 (Not strictly necessary, if you don't want to resume the session but considered good form and less likely to crash).

 #### Basic example
 Refer to the corresponding method documentation to find more options.